Categories: Industry News, Pagabo News

 Simon added: “The tender process for suppliers looking to be appointed to our frameworks need to show strong finances, lots of relevant experience and, in particular, share our three key values and ambitions around social value, supporting SMEs, and technology.”

 Pagabo frameworks are easy to access and easy to use, said Simon.
-They are OJEU compliant and provide flexibility, competition and choice when it comes to commissioning.
+They are OJEU compliant and provide flexibility and competition.

 He said: “Technology, and how suppliers are using it in the construction sector will be the biggest differentiator when we select our partners for the next term of both frameworks.
 Pagabo believes that technology is vital for the future of our industry not just to increase productivity and tackle more complex projects, but because it is key to encourage younger people to our industry.